Twelve core model build skills

 Since we will use these sequences so frequently throughout the model build process, I won't keep spelling them out each time we use them.
-I'll refer to operation by name - and you can check back to this chapter for the steps.
+I'll refer to the operation by name - and you can check back to this chapter for the steps.

 This stuff doesn't need to be complicated.